Decorators¶

 def message_box() -> None: ...

-# Combining modifier and attribute decorators
+# Combining Sharpy modifier with bracket attribute

 @virtual

-@obsolete("Will be removed in v2")
+@[obsolete("Will be removed in v2")]

 def legacy_method(self) -> None: